NeutrinoCorp/streams/README.md

 # :envelope: Streamhub
-Streamhub is the toolkit specially crafted for your streaming-powered applications written in Go.
+Streamhub is a toolkit crafted for streaming-powered applications written in Go.